Ecwid/ecwid-api-docs/includes/_shipping_api.md

 Name | Type    | Description
 ---- | ------- | --------------
-storeId |  number | Ecwid store ID merchantAppSettings | json | Merchant settings for your integration set up by your code cart | \<*CartDetails*\> | Offset from the beginning of the returned items list (for paging)
+storeId |  number | Ecwid store ID merchantAppSettings | json | Merchant settings for your integration set up by your code.
+[More details](#merchant-settings-for-shpping-method) cart | \<*CartDetails*\> | Offset from the beginning of the returned items list (for paging)

 ### CartDetails